Tigran-85/Books-Authors/README.md

 This is a NestJS-based API for managing books and authors, with authentication functionalities using JWT.
 The API supports creating, updating, deleting, and retrieving books and authors, as well as user registration and login.

+This project is a web application written in MySQL using Sequelize

 ## Table of Contents

 - [Installation](#installation)